-When it comes to buying used cars, nearly 100 percent of used car shoppers start their search online, according to McKinsey’s 2013 Retail Innovation Consumer Survey.
+When it comes to buying used cars, most shoppers start their search online.
 Sometimes they even seal the deal online.
 If you want to sell your car online, which site should you use, and how can you get the most money for it?
 Here, Todd Deeken and Paul Schmucker, co-hosts and producers of the Everyday Driver car review films and podcast, demystify the process and share their secrets.

 1. Pick the Right Online Platform

 Deeken and Schmucker suggest choosing a site based on the type of car you’re selling.
 They say craigslist is a good option for reasonably priced autos.
 “If a car is selling for less than $5,000, try craigslist first,” says Deeken.
 “Ads are free to post and buyers are looking more at a price point than a particular kind of car.”